MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 where $\vec{s}_f(w) = \vec{v}_f'(w)$ is the velocity shear, or the derivative of the velocity with respect to water depth.
 We solve this PDE using a finite difference method-of-lines approach with an explicit solver (forward Euler and $4^{th}$ order Runge-Kuta are supported).

-Note that, although the transport equation is an advection equation in $C_f$, if we consider that $C_f$ acts as a proxy for $\eta$ through disintegration and cementation, what seems like an innocent reaction term in Equation @eq:transport, turns out to behave as a diffusion equation  in $\eta$.
+Note that, although the transport equation is an advection equation in $C_f$, if we consider that $C_f$ acts as a proxy for $\eta$ through disintegration and lithification, what seems like an innocent reaction term in Equation @eq:transport, turns out to behave as a diffusion equation  in $\eta$.
 This is why we refer to $d_f$ as the *diffusion coefficient* of a particular facies.
+Any attempt at modelling sediment transport where there is an effective down-slope flux combined with some form of disintegration will yield diffusive behaviour.

 ## Other approaches
 In the critical angle approach developed by @Warrlich2000, sediment is transported from unstable slopes to the nearest down-slope stable region.
 Stability is defined separately for different grain sizes.
 This method is motivated by the empirical relationship between grain composition and maximum slope angle [@Kenter1990].

 The problem with this critical angle-based method of transport is that production across an unstable region is deposited on a small strip, where slopes are below the critical angle.
 It becomes unclear how to interpret these models from a physics point of view, as results depend heavily on the time-step that is chosen.
+Contrasting to that, both our transport model and production model (with the exception of the cellular automaton) are discretisations of otherwise continuous processes.
+This means that, at least assymptotically (i.e. as long as the time step is small enough), our implementation is independent of the chosen time step.

 One aspect of critical angle theory that we do use is that we can modulate the disintegration rate (and therefore the amount of entrained material) with the magnitude of the slope $|\nabla \eta|$.
 If we only disintegrate material where the slope is supercritical, the net effect is that sediment is transported from supercritical to stable areas.
 The difference is that we have a much better control over the physics, and we don't need to convert back and forth between gridded values and a particle representation used in the critical angle approach [e.g. @Warrlich2000].